 • Children (13-17): €17

-BRUGES MUSEUM CARD // Book your Musea Brugge Card online before your trip.
-Scan the voucher at any participating museum to activate your card.
+Book your Musea Brugge Card online before your trip.
+Then you can simply scan the voucher at any participating museum to activate your card.

 The table below has the opening details for the museums we have covered in this guide to help you plan.
 We have also included the price to help you decide if the Museum Card is worth it.